seanmcquaid/MealSleuth/README.md

     * Authors

 ## Description
-This project is a front-end only application designed to search for certain restaurants based on user input like food type, location, price range, etc. The application returns the results in a list format.
+This project is a front-end only application designed to search for certain restaurants based on user input like food type, location, price range, open time, etc. The application returns the results most closely matching the user's input and renders it within the browser.
+The user can then get directions to the resulting location(s) via Google Maps.

+### Features
+* Renders search results into an array that is displayed beneath the search input within a separate container.

 ## Technologies
 * HTML/CSS/JavaScript